Foxconn withdrawal from Vedanta JV has no impact on India's semiconductor goals: MoS IT | Headlines

 ''This decision of Foxconn to withdraw from its JV with Vedanta has no impact on India's Semiconductor Fab goals.
 None,'' Chandrasekhar tweeted.

-The Vedanta-Foxconn JV had announced the setting up of India's first electronic chip manufacturing unit in Gujarat with an investment of around USD 1.5 lakh crore.
+The Vedanta-Foxconn JV had announced the setting up of India's first electronic chip manufacturing unit in Gujarat with an investment of around Rs 1.5 lakh crore.

 ''It's not for govt to get into why or how two private companies choose to partner or choose not to, but in simple terms it means both companies can & will now pursue their strategies in India independently, and with appropriate technology partners in Semicon n Electronics,'' Chandrasekhar tweeted.